ravi8470/Rails_Notes/rails_notes.md

+#controller
-controller receives specific requests for the application.
+1. Controller receives specific requests for the application.
 ---this is where the info is collected.
 ---controller name while generating one should be plural. eg. aritcles
 ---CRUD methods are defined in the controller